Thursday, May 5, 2022

 Kosher Corned Beef Sandwiches Piled High!

 There indeed used to be more delis in Chicago than there are now.
 Why are the numbers of this classic institution dwindling?
 There's no one answer—operating costs are high, tastes are changing, and the older patrons are shrinking and moving.
 However, the enthusiasm for this type of food is far from gone.
-New concepts and ideas are circulating, and with things like the slow food movement, the focus is returning to traditional methods and quality portioned-to-order ingredients.
+New concepts and ideas are circulating, and with things like the slow food movement, the focus is returning to traditional methods and quality ingredients (some authentic imports).

 Compiled by Dr. Neil Gale, Ph.D.